What is IRA-Approved Silver? What Does it Mean and Which Silver Bars and Coins are Eligible?

 The best place to buy IRA-approved silver bullion is with a registered precious metal dealer.

-Especially when every customer they have has access to the internet and can either write a glowing review or a scathing one.
+Especially when every customer they have has access to the internet and can write either a glowing review, or a scathing one.

-The point is that these companies will do everything they can to have you as a happy and satisfied customer.
+The point is these companies will do everything they can to have you as a happy and satisfied customer.

 What is IRA-Approved Silver?
 What Does it Mean and Which Silver Bars and Coins are Eligible?
 (Conclusion)?